gizzmo/Gmaps-Context-Menu/README.md

 		</ul>
 	</div>

-The class `.hover` is added to list items when they are hovered over.
+The class `hover` is added to list items when they are hovered over.